MicrosoftDocs/microsoft-365-community/Community/Yet-another-Tool-Why-you-will-probably-love-Project-Moca-aka-Outlook-Spaces.md

 You can also add files from your OneDrive as from BOX, DROPBOX or GOOGLE DRIVE to your space which means that you don't make hard copies of files, but add a link to a document, which let's you benefit of having a living document.
 Please note, that you can't add files that are shared with you but are stored in another users OneDrive.
 What you can do is adding those files as a web link.

-### Location & bing weather
+### Location & Bing weather

-Spaces connects to bing maps in location and weather cards.
-If you add a location and later click on it, it will open bing maps in a new tab of your browser.
+Spaces connects to Bing Maps in location and weather cards.
+If you add a location and later click on it, it will open Bing maps in a new tab of your browser.
 Via the ellipsis on the card, you can also use the get directions feature.

 ## How can people include this tool into their existing behavior and routines